 Governments sometimes restrict competition, either from domestic or international competitors.
 This is sometimes done to help develop a native industry where none existed, sometimes for nationalistic reasons, and sometimes because a firm has lots of influence with the government.
 For example, the United States restricts the importation of sugar into the country, protecting from global competition the 800 or so firms in the US that make sugar.
 This harms American citizens who consume sugar by making it about twice as expensive as in neighboring countries.
 It also drives candy manufacturing to Canada, because the cost of making candy is cheaper there, and there are few barriers to the entry of candy into the country.

 In many cases, in order to enter a profession, a government either sets licensing requirements, or empowers some other body to set such conditions.
 In many cases, this is generally approved of by the public: we like knowing that our doctors know what they are doing, and that our accountants are certified as competent.
 However, such rules apply to many other professions.
-In many states, if you wish to buy a casket to bury a deceased relative, you have to buy one from a funeral director, and to become a funeral director you have to get a licence.
+In many states, if you wish to buy a casket to bury a deceased relative, you have to buy one from a funeral director, and to become a funeral director you have to get a license.
 The awarding of licenses is typically controlled by commissions that are dominated by members of the funeral profession.
 Therefore, an industry is able to restrict free entry by competitors, enabling the incumbent members to set prices higher than in a free market.
 The same is true of flower arrangers, or hair cutters, or tour guides in many states.
 The industry in question will have licensing commissions, whose role is nominally to protect the public from fraud or incompetence, but which, in reality, merely serve to restrict entry and stifle competition.

 Another example of this is taxi commissions.
-In most cities, if you wish to operate a taxi cab, you need a licence, often referred to as a "medallion."
+In most cities, if you wish to operate a taxi cab, you need a license, often referred to as a "medallion."
 In most cities, the number of medallions available is limited.
 For example, in New York City, there are 13,000 taxi medallions available.
 Many people believe that this is far too few for a city the size of New York, and one of the effects is that a lot of unlicensed "gypsy" cabs operate, completely out of the view of the authorities, in violation of regulations.